 5. Guided or Synchronized Software Updates & Configuration

 Now let’s talk about software installation, updates, and configuration.
-In a traditional workplace, your in-house or outsourced IT would set up all the computers, installations, security configurations, and sweep through occasionally to handle udates.
+In a traditional workplace, your in-house or outsourced IT would set up all the computers, installations, and security configurations, and sweep through occasionally to handle updates.
 But times are changing and many once-office-workers are now at home configuring their own systems.
-This is a yet-unmeasured increase to the risk of human error in your cloud network security.
+This is a yet-unmeasured increase in the risk of human error in your cloud network security.

 You have two options to solve this issue.
 The first is to guide employees through software installations, updates, and configuration.
 The second is to cloud-sync every device so that remote IT can oversee the software and security configurations centrally.